DUNE-DAQ/docs/docs/editing_package_documentation.md

 One of the main purposes of the official DUNE DAQ documentation is to provide info about each package for its users.
-The webpages for each package are generated off [markdown files](https://www.markdownguide.org/basic-syntax/) which need to be located in a `docs/` subdirectory in that package's repo.
+The webpages for each package are generated off [Markdown files](https://www.markdownguide.org/basic-syntax/) which need to be located in a `docs/` subdirectory in that package's repo.
 The one file which must exist is `docs/README.md`; this serves as the homepage for the package's documentation.
-It may provide links to other markdown files, or to other webpages, where necessary.
+It may provide links to other Markdown files, or to other webpages, where necessary.
 Note that in this model, it's possible to edit the documentation within a package's GitHub page, making it easy to check for Markdown syntax errors before